 Modifications to Field Testing Methods and Alternative Field Testing Methods

-Alternative and modified field-testing methods of all types are subject to the provisions of the DEP Quality Assurance Rule, 62-160.220 FAC, for approval of alternative or modified field procedures, and must be evaluated and approved according to the above rule and parts FA 2100 – FA 2240.
+Alternative and modified field-testing methods of all types are subject to the provisions of the DEP Quality Assurance Rule, 62-160.220 F.A.C., for approval of alternative or modified field procedures, and must be evaluated and approved according to the above rule and parts FA 2100 – FA 2240.

 Modifications to sample preservation procedures

 Sample preservation procedures of all types are subject to the provisions of the DEP Quality Assurance Rule, 62-160.400 F.A.C., which references approved sample preservation protocols listed in FS 1006.
 Alternative or modified procedures for sample preservation, container types and sample storage are subject to the preapproval requirements described in FA 2100 – FA 2240.

+Use of field procedure in place of a laboratory procedure

+Use of field-testing methods in place of a laboratory procedure are subject to the provisions of DEP Quality Assurance Rules, 62-160.220 and .330, F.A.C., for approval of alternative or modified field procedures, and must be evaluated and approved according to the above rules, the Alternative and Modified Analytical Laboratory Methods (DEP-QA-001/01) document, and parts of FA 2100 – FA 2240.

 General Criteria for Approval of Alternative or Modified Procedures